Was the Burgh Advancing Too Much?

 The Year With No Summer was more than they could handle.

-New England farmers and those working hilltop spreads abandoned their debt-ridden fields by the thousands and headed west where weather was warmer and soil easier to work.
+New England farmers and those working hilltop spreads abandoned debt-ridden fields by the thousands and headed west where weather was warmer and soil easier to work.
 Go West, failed farmer!

-Ironically, that was good for Pittsburgh.
+That was good for Pittsburgh.
 Everyone going west stopped here first.

 Tedious Travel Across Pennsylvania